htcondor/htcondor/docs/man-pages/condor_continue.rst

 Description
 -----------

-*condor_continue* continues one or more suspended jobs from the HTCondor job queue.
+*condor_continue* continues one or more jobs that have been suspended as a result of running :tool:`condor_suspend`.
 The job(s) to be continued are identified by one of the job identifiers, as described below.
 For any given job, only the owner of the job or one of the queue super users (defined by the :macro:`QUEUE_SUPER_USERS` macro) can continue the job.

 Options
 -------